-Stable network operation and quality control are becoming more important today with the increase in traffic due to increased data usage, and in the era of 5G where high-capacity content is expected to be consumed.
-In response, SK Telecom was selected as the fastest LTE service provider in the 'Communication Service Quality Assessment' hosted by the Ministry of Science, ICT and Future Planning in 2017, proving its unparalled superiority to its competitors.
+Stable network operation and quality control are becoming more imvarious stakeholders, and enhance the Double Bottom Line.
+In addiportant today with the increase in traffic due to increased data usage, tion, we will create a platform for sustainable growth by creating true and in the era of 5G where high-capacity content is expected to be social values in the process of checking, complementing, and improvconsumed.
+In response, SK Telecom was selected as the fastest LTE ing performance.
+Please refer to pp.63-68 for more details on the busiservice provider in the 'Communication Service Quality Assessment' ness cases, performance and outlook. hosted by the Ministry of Science, ICT and Future Planning in 2017, proving its unparalled superiority to its competitors.
 In addition, the company provides differentiated network quality nationwide through technologies applied based on new frequencies acquired.
 Despite these efforts, on April 6, 2018, a temporary voice and text service failure occurred, causing inconvenience to customers, and the company compensated customers for the network failure.
 SK Telecom thoroughly checks the entire telecommunications infrastructure to provide better network quality to its customers, and to provide safer and more reliable services.
 Please refer to pp.59-60, 122 for more details on business cases, performance and outlook.